-Gilead Sciences (NASDAQ:GILD) is stuck in a wide trading range.
-And as investors wait for the stock to build an uptrend, they may collect a dividend that yields around 3.8%.
+Gilead Sciences (NASDAQ:GILD) surged early as a coronavirus darling before getting sucked back down into range by the prevailing market forces.
+And as investors wait for the stock to build an uptrend, they may collect a dividend that yields around 4%.

 Gilead could grow its revenue beyond the 12.7% rate.
 If its purchase of Kite Pharmaceuticals yields new products brought to market, the stock is set to blast off in late 2020 and beyond.

 Regeneron (NASDAQ:REGN), which is getting better known for its blockbuster drug Dupixent, broke out of a downtrend late last year and hasn’t stopped growing.